 Alpha diversity

-Observed ASVs and Shannons diversity were calculated in the R package phyloseq, and phylogenetic diversity (sums the total branch length of the resulting bacterial phylogeny) (ref) was calculated with the R package picante (ref).
+The observed richness and Shannons diversity were calculated in the R package phyloseq (ref), and phylogenetic diversity (sums the total branch length of the resulting bacterial phylogeny) (ref) was calculated with the picante R package (ref).
 To assess if bacterial species richness was associated with psyllid phylogeny, autocorrelation statistic Morans I (Moran 1950) was calculated from the inverse of the patristic distances, as well as Pagel's λ (Pagel 1999) and Bloombergs K (Blomberg et al. 2003) which use a Brownian motion model of evolution using the phylosignal R package (Keck et al. 2016).
 While these metrics provide information on the general presence of a phylogenetic signal within a phylogeny they make an implicit assumptions that traits evolve similarly across the phylogeny.
 As in actuality phylogenetic signal can be scale dependent and vary among clades we further calculated local signals of autocorrelation within the phylogeny using the Local Morans I (LIPA).

 Beta diversity

-To assess the differences in community composition between samples, the compositionally aware Aitchison (Gloor et al. 2017) distance was calculated.
+To assess the differences in community composition between samples, the compositionally aware Aitchison (Gloor et al. 2017) distance was calculated, with zeroes imputed using Bayesian-multiplicative replacement with the zCompositions R package (ref).
 Beta diversity was then visualised using PCA.
 To test the significance of categorical variables for predicting microbiome composition, Permutational Multivariate Analysis Of Variance Using Distance Matrices (adonis) tests were used on the microbial community distance matrix with 999 permutations using the vegan R package (ref).
+To further evaluate the influence of psyllid species and hostplant, the pairwise beta diversity between different psyllid species collected from the same individual hostplant was compared using the .

 Phylosymbiosis

-To identify patterns of phylosymbiosis, beta diversity was compared to psyllid phylogenetic distance, plant phylogenetic distance and geographic distance using matrix correlation and topological comparison of dendrograms.
+To identify patterns of phylosymbiosis, bacterial beta diversity was compared to psyllid phylogenetic distance, plant phylogenetic distance and geographic distance using matrix correlation and topological comparison of dendrograms.
 To assemble the distance matrix from psyllid phylogenetic distance, the pairwise distances between all psyllid species was obtained from the branch lengths of the multigene phylogenetic tree generated in this study using the cophenetic.phylo function in the ape R package (ref).
 To obtain a distance matrix for host plant phylogeny, psyllid host plant observations were obtained from the literature (Burckhardt et al. 2014) (e.g., Dale 1985, Ferris and Klyver 1932, Tuthill 1952) or from direct observations on the host plant that the psyllids were located on (Martoni et al. 2018).
 These plant species observations were hen used to retrieve a phylogenetic tree using phylomatic (ref) as implemented in the brranching R package (ref) and pairwise distances generated from this as above.
-To obtain a geographic distance matrix, pairiwise Great Circle distances (ref) were calculated between latitude and longitude coordinates from collection locations for each specimen used in the study.
-Mantel tests (Mantel 1967) of Pearsons correlation between microbiota and individual matrix as well as Partial Mantel tests (Pearsons correlation between microbiota and individual matrix, while controlling for other matrices) were used to measure the correlation between microbial beta diversities and each distance matrix.
+To obtain a geographic distance matrix, pairiwise Great Circle distances were calculated between latitude and longitude coordinates from collection locations for each specimen used in the study using the sp R package (ref).
+Mantel tests (Mantel 1967) of Pearsons correlation between microbiota and individual matrix as well as Partial Mantel tests controlling for all other matrices were used to measure the correlation between microbial beta diversities and each distance matrix using the ecodist R package (ref) .
 Significance of Mantel and partial Mantel tests was assessed against 999 permutations of the rows and columns of each dissimilarity matrix.
 As a complementary measure, microbial beta diversities and each cofactor distance matrix was hierarchally clustered using UPGMA and their dendrogram topologies compared using both the normalized Robinson-Foulds (ref) and Matching Cluster (ref) metrics with significance assessed based on 999 permutations of tip labels on the non-microbial (explanatory) dendogram.

 Beta diversity through time